schelian/python_project_template/README.md

   * ./src/models has code for machine learning
 * Other files (environment.yml, Dockerfile, etc.) are for setup

-The repo also has some tutorial material on conda, pandas, sklearn, docker, etc.  Feel free to ignore those for other applications.
+The repo. also has some tutorial material on conda, pandas, sklearn, docker, etc.  Feel free to ignore those for other applications.
 See sections with "TUTORIAL/reference" below for more details.

 ## More details (read only once or when referring back)
 Documentation makes sure your code can be build, run and understood by others.